Brittle hair , dry skin postpartum

 #2: Moisturize & More Frequently.

-In the weeks after delivery you lose fluid that you retained during pregnancy.
+In the weeks after delivery and pregnancy you lose fluid that you retained during pregnancy.

-This will cause your skin to suddenly feel its most dry
+This will cause your skin's texture to suddenly feel its most dry.

 You may even develop itchy skin during this time as your body is more suddenly letting go of so much fluid.